Aamirf730/WordPress-Optimization-Plugin/README.md

 This WordPress plugin is developed by WPGeared, aiming to streamline the optimization process for your WordPress website.
 Our goal is to provide a simple, efficient, and effective tool that handles numerous WordPress optimization tasks, saving you the effort of installing multiple plugins.

+Note -: This plugins works on Apache servers only.

 Why Easy WordPress Optimization?
 The performance and security of your WordPress website can significantly influence your user experience, SEO, and ultimately, your site's success.
 WordPress is a fantastic platform, but as you build and grow your site, some features can slow it down or present potential security issues.